vinhloc1996/My-Store/README.md

 # MyStore

-This project will build up a e-commerce store.
-It's not mainly focus on the UI but it's functional
+This project will build up a e-commerce store use Angular 14 as a Front-End framework.
+It's not mainly focus on the UI but it's functional.
+This could be a startup project to be a part of a full e-Commerce website.

+## Project structure
+  src
+  |app
+  |
+  |components
+  |models
+  |services
+  |app-routing.module.ts
+  |app.component.*
+  |app.module.ts

+## Requirement system

+Machine must have the NodeJS version >=16

+## Installation

+Run `npm install` or `npm install --force` to install all modules need to run the project

 ## Development server